-Another common situation is with police officers who will accuse you of an invented infraction, playing on your fear and possible ignorance of Peruvian law to solicit a bribe from you.
+Another scenario is with police officers who will accuse you of an invented, or minor infraction, playing on your fear and possible ignorance of Peruvian law to solicit a bribe from you.
 If you’re sure that you’ve done no wrong, simply refuse to pay.
-They may try to intimidate you, insisting that you need to come down to the comisaria.
+They may try to intimidate you, insisting that you need to come down to the comisaria (police station).
 In this situation, call their bluff and agree to accompany them to the station.
 They will typically back down.
-If you have a camera with you, record the situation.
+If you have a smart phone with you, record the situation.
 Ask the officer for a business card, or write down his name and badge number.
 Pick up your phone and pretend to call your lawyer.
 Anything you can do that puts you in control of the situation and shows that you know your rights will usually get a dishonest police officer to back down.

 Of course, this is not to imply that all government officials and police officers are dishonest.
 There are a great many that work honestly and refuse to take money in this way.
 The culture of the ‘coima’ is often complained about by expats and Peruvians alike, and the only way to change it is by refusing to pay the dishonest ones who ruin the reputations of all.
 Corruption is a game of “give and take”, don’t be a party to it.